Cessna 408 SkyCourier

-It was launched on November 28, 2017, with an order for 50 from FedEx Express.
+It was launched on November 28, 2017, with an order for 50 from FedEx Express, with the aircraft designed for the needs of its FedEx Feeder service.

 It made its first flight on May 17, 2020, and was type certified on March 11, 2022.
 FedEx took delivery of the first production model on May 9, 2022.

-The SkyCourier is a twin-turboprop, high-wing aircraft, available with a 19-passenger accommodation, or in a cargo variant sized for three LD3s.
+The SkyCourier is a twin-turboprop, high-wing monoplane, available as a 19-passenger regional airliner, a cargo variant that can carry three LD3 unit load devices, and a combi version with 9 passenger seats and a rear-cabin cargo area.

-The non-pressurized design is built from aluminum and is equipped with Pratt & Whitney Canada PT6A engines and fixed landing gear.
+The non-pressurized design is built from aluminium and is equipped with Pratt & Whitney Canada PT6A engines and fixed landing gear.

 The 19,000 lb MTOW airplane can cruise up to 210 knots, with a range of 386 nmi with 19 passengers.

 Development

 The Model 408 was launched on November 28, 2017, by Textron Aviation, with an introduction planned for 2020, as a FAR Part 23 type certified design.
+Like the earlier Cessna 208 Caravan, the 408's design was developed with FedEx Express to match the needs of FedEx Feeder service; FedEx requested an aircraft that could haul 6000 lb, twice the payload of the 208, and could accommodate entire LD3 sized unit load devices.

-The 408's design was developed to match FedEx Express requirements, like the earlier Cessna 208 Caravan.
-FedEx Express will be the launch customer, with an order of "50 cargo aircraft and options for 50 more".
+FedEx Express was the launch customer, with an order of "50 cargo aircraft and options for 50 more".
 Its unit cost then was $5.5 million.

 Initial wind tunnel tests were completed in March 2018.
 The first flight was originally planned for 2019 and first deliveries anticipated in 2020.
 FedEx initially planned to take monthly deliveries over four years starting in 2020, and a similar pace for a second batch, if it agrees to that option.

 A full-scale mockup of the 19-passenger cabin was displayed at the October 2018 National Business Aviation Association convention.

 The mating of the wing and fuselage of the first aircraft was completed in December 2019.
 By March 2020, initial ground testing was completed, checking the fuel system, engines, avionics interfaces and electrical systems.
 The first flight was completed on May 17, 2020, operating from Beech Factory Airport for a 2-hour and 15-minute flight.
-The prototype aircraft, along with five additional flight and ground test articles, will be used for testing leading to certification.
-The second prototype first flew in August 2020.
-It is the first production-conforming aircraft and will be used for testing the engines, propellers, environmental controls and the avionics.
+The prototype aircraft, a passenger version, along with five additional flight and ground test articles, was used for testing leading to certification.
+The second prototype, a freighter version which first flew in August 2020, was the first production-conforming aircraft and was used for testing the engines, propellers, environmental controls and avionics.
 A third test aircraft first flew in September 2020.